-During the development of version 2.0 of this PCR, other PCRs of infrastructure have been considered; e.g. bridges, elevated highways and tunnels (under revision), and Highways (except elevated highways), streets, roads (under revision).
+During the development of version 2.0 of this PCR, other PCRs of infrastructure have been considered; e.g. bridges, elevated highways and tunnels (under revision), and railways.
 PCR for buildings has also been considered.
 EPDs of railways, roads and bridges have been studied to evaluate the PCR application.
+Conducted LCA studies for Western Link (Sweden) and LCA Iron Sand have been studied for information on how the PCR could be used in practice.
+See references in Section 7.